 There is an abundance of places to stay in Ushuaia, but they are generally a bit overpriced for what they offer.
 Here is a small selection of places I recommend:

 - Oshovia is a good boutique hostel with excellent dorms and comfortable private rooms.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Ushuaia Drake Departamentos is an excellent option if you prefer self catering.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Galeazzi Basily is a nice bed and breakfast.
 They even have a few bungalows.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Las Hayas Ushuaia Resort is the best hotel in town.
 The views of the bay from there are spectacular.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Hostel Yakush is another excellent budget option.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 When to visit Ushuaia